 It is more common in spring and summer and in countries with warmer climates.
 A Portuguese study found that pompholyx was the third most common type of hand eczema.
 A French study reported a female-to-male preponderance of 1.18:1 and a mean age of 35 years.

 The term dyshidrosis indicates a sweating abnormality but histology reveals no evidence of eccrine (sweat) gland involvement.
 Histologically, the vesicles are intra-epidermal with little or no inflammatory change.
 Hyperhidrosis is, however, an associated condition in 40% of patients and this could account for the confusion.

 One study proposed that the aetiology involved a complex immunological process which involved complement, myeloperoxidase (a lysosomal protein stored in azurophilic granules of the neutrophil) and T cells.
 There are a number of commonly identified aggravating factors such as emotional stress, allergic contact dermatitis and allergens such as chromate, neomycin or nickel.
 There is an association with atopy and tinea pedis but both pompholyx and tinea pedis are likely to occur with sweaty feet and causation is not proved.
 A genetic form has been identified.
-HIV infection and treatment of HIV-infected individuals with highly active antiretroviral therapy (HAART) have both been associated, as has intravenous immunoglobulin therapy.[5, 6]
+HIV infection and treatment of HIV-infected individuals with antiretroviral therapy (ART) have both been associated, as has intravenous immunoglobulin therapy.[5, 6]

 The condition may be acute, chronic or recurrent.
 80% involve the hands, 12% the feet and 8% both areas:

 - The affected areas are the centre of the palms or soles.